Zesky665/de-zoomcamp/README.md

-# literate-octo-disco
+# DE 2024
-My attempt at the 2024 DE zoomcamp
+My attempt at the 2024 DE zoomcamp.

+I'll be documenting my journey from start to finish.

+## Week 1: Docker Containerization and Terraform